UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

    .. tab:: Learning objectives

-      - Have a first 'Get stuff to work' experience
+      - practice to determine the version of a Python package
-      - Experience when importing a Python package gives an error
+      - practice to determine that a Python package is not installed
-      - Search for an UPPMAX module that needs to be loaded
+      - practice to have loaded a Python machine learning module
-      - Import a Python package successfully
+      - practice to install a Python package

    .. tab:: For teachers

       Teaching goals are:

-      - Learners have observed the error when importing a Python package without the needed UPPMAX module loaded
+      - Learners have determined the version of a Python package
-      - Learners have search through the UPPMAX modules
-      - Learners may find out that X-forwarding is important
+      - Learners have determined that a Python package is not installed
+      - Learners have loaded a Python machine learning module
-      - Learners have gotten 'stuff to work'
+      - Learners have installed a Python package

-      Other goals are:

-      - Verify that learners indeed have learned how to login with X-forwarding.
-        Redirect to remote desktop environment as a solution

       Lesson plan:

       - 5 mins: prior knowledge
+        - What are Python packages?
+        - Why use Python packages?
+        - How to find out if a package is already installed?
+        - What are some Python package installers?
+        - What are the differences?
+        - What are some Python package installers used on UPPMAX?
+        - What are some Python package installers used on HPC2N?
       - 5 mins: presentation
       - 25 mins: challenge
       - 5 mins: feedback